Syrtos: Syrtos Dance From Bornova (Bournovalios Syrtos)

 This is danced to a song entitled Ti Tha Yino, Ego Me Sena ("What Shall I Become, I with You?"), the story of an erstwhile courtship:

 What am I to do with you Panayiotis?
 You've stolen my heart and youth.
-For three years now you've enslaved me and you'vetormented me, but I've got your game now, you liar, and know that you've no feelings for me.
+For three years now you've enslaved me and you've tormented me, but I've got your game now, you liar, and know that you've no feelings for me.
 You come to my neighborhood to chat with me, and you come and go in my house and laugh behind everyone's back.
 But you must know that my mother will not be ashamed to tell you that you're a liar and a scoundrel.
 You better leave before she sees you, and face it, she'll kick you out, Panayiotis.
 Then she'll marry me off to someone else, and I'll be freed from you, Panayiotis.